Quicr/quicr-protocol-spec/moq-arch.md

 relay function.
 This is a DNS domain name or IP address combined with a UDP port number mapped to into the domain.
 Example: sfu.webex.com:5004.

-Application components are scoped under a given Domain.
+Application component is scoped under a given Domain.
 This component identifies aspects specific to a given application instance hosted under a given domain (e.g.meeting identifier, which movie or channel, media type or media quality identifier).

 Inside each Application Component, there is a set of groups.
 Each group is identified by a monotonically increasing integer.
 Inside of